fourhu/pulsar-admin-openapi-go/docs/NonPersistentReplicatorStats.md

 NewNonPersistentReplicatorStatsWithDefaults instantiates a new NonPersistentReplicatorStats object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetConnected

-`func (o *NonPersistentReplicatorStats) GetConnected() bool`

-GetConnected returns the Connected field if non-nil, zero value otherwise.

-### GetConnectedOk

-`func (o *NonPersistentReplicatorStats) GetConnectedOk() (*bool, bool)`

-GetConnectedOk returns a tuple with the Connected field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConnected

-`func (o *NonPersistentReplicatorStats) SetConnected(v bool)`

-SetConnected sets Connected field to given value.

-### HasConnected

-`func (o *NonPersistentReplicatorStats) HasConnected() bool`

-HasConnected returns a boolean if a field has been set.

-### GetInboundConnectedSince

-`func (o *NonPersistentReplicatorStats) GetInboundConnectedSince() string`

-GetInboundConnectedSince returns the InboundConnectedSince field if non-nil, zero value otherwise.

-### GetInboundConnectedSinceOk

-`func (o *NonPersistentReplicatorStats) GetInboundConnectedSinceOk() (*string, bool)`

-GetInboundConnectedSinceOk returns a tuple with the InboundConnectedSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInboundConnectedSince

-`func (o *NonPersistentReplicatorStats) SetInboundConnectedSince(v string)`

-SetInboundConnectedSince sets InboundConnectedSince field to given value.

-### HasInboundConnectedSince

-`func (o *NonPersistentReplicatorStats) HasInboundConnectedSince() bool`

-HasInboundConnectedSince returns a boolean if a field has been set.

-### GetInboundConnection

-`func (o *NonPersistentReplicatorStats) GetInboundConnection() string`

-GetInboundConnection returns the InboundConnection field if non-nil, zero value otherwise.

-### GetInboundConnectionOk

-`func (o *NonPersistentReplicatorStats) GetInboundConnectionOk() (*string, bool)`

-GetInboundConnectionOk returns a tuple with the InboundConnection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInboundConnection

-`func (o *NonPersistentReplicatorStats) SetInboundConnection(v string)`

-SetInboundConnection sets InboundConnection field to given value.

-### HasInboundConnection

-`func (o *NonPersistentReplicatorStats) HasInboundConnection() bool`

-HasInboundConnection returns a boolean if a field has been set.

 ### GetMsgDropRate